6 Great Company Culture Videos to Help Improve Your Organization

 Key Takeaways

-Just like customers, potential hires may choose to only align themselves with companies that share their values and interests.
-Your company culture video can show what your team is passionate about.
+Just like customers, potential hires may choose to align themselves only with companies that share their values and interests.
+Your company culture videos can show what your team is passionate about.

 What We Think This Video Does Well

-As an outdoor clothing company, Patagonia is looking for team members who love nature.
-They mention that their HQ is in Ventura, California mainly because of the surfing scene and that Patagonia was made for people who want to work but still do what they love.
+As an outdoor clothing company, Patagonia is looking for team members who love nature—which is front and center.
+Patagonia positions itself as a company made for people who want to work but still do what they love.

 Key Takeaways